flatpressblog/flatpress/docs/FlatPress_APCu_Cache_Overview.md

 - TTLs:
   - Parsers and toolbars: typically 300 seconds.
   - Image info: 600 seconds.
-  - Obfuscation: up to 7200 seconds (2 hours).
+  - Obfuscation: 7200 seconds (2 hours), but only cached for modes 1/2 and short inputs (≤ 256 chars).
+    Mode 3 (random) is intentionally not cached.

 **Impact:**
 Medium.
 Particularly useful when image metadata is frequently queried.